aboulle/DxTools/README.md

 Note that is only relevant when there is one single peak in the scanned area.

 ### Point skipping
-The data range can be cropped for the primary and secondary scanning axes by specifying the number of data points to be removed at the beginning and the end of the scanning range.
+The data range can be cropped along the primary and secondary scanning axes by specifying the number of data points to be removed at the beginning and the end of the scanning ranges.
 This is useful to eliminate artifacts at the edges of the 1D detector or reduce an otherwise excessive scanning range.

 ### Supported file formats